Nonequilibrium dynamical cluster theory: Interaction quench - 2D Hubbard model

-If we look more closely at Fig.~\ref{2d hubbard}(b), $\Delta n(t)$ evolves completely uniformly throughout the momentum space in the early stage ($tJ\le 0.5$).
-After that, $\Delta n(t)$ suddenly starts to depend on momentum.
-The antinodal point $(\pi,0)$ relaxes faster than the nodal point $(\pi/2,\pi/2)$, where a slowly damped oscillation appears in the time evolution.
+A salient feature in Fig.~\ref{2d hubbard}(b) is that, while $\Delta n(t)$ evolves completely uniformly over the momentum space in the early stage ($tJ\le 0.5$), it suddenly starts to exhibit a momentum dependence after that period: The antinodal point $(\pi,0)$ relaxes faster than the nodal point $(\pi/2,\pi/2)$, where a slowly damped oscillation appears in the time evolution.
 The latter is reminiscent of the 1D results.
 The DCA simulation suggests that the momentum distribution eventually reaches the thermal distribution with $\Delta n=0$.
 If one goes to larger $U$, the momentum variation of $\Delta n(t)$ is weakened.

-Now, let us examine what the momentum-dependent relaxation seen in $\Delta n(t)$ implies, based on the quasiparticle picture, which is valid in the weak-interacting regime.
-The lifetime $\tau(\bm k)$ of the quasiparticle with energy $\omega$ can be evaluated from the equilibrium retarded self-energy \cite{AbrikosovGorkovDzyaloshinskiBook},
+Now, let us examine what the momentum-dependent relaxation seen in $\Delta n(t)$ implies, based on the quasiparticle picture, which is valid in the weak-interaction regime.
+The lifetime $\tau(\bm k)$ of the quasiparticle with energy $\omega$ can be evaluated from the equilibrium retarded self-energy,\cite{Hodges1971}